-APPLICANT: Ms. Kelly Hammer Levy Director, Pinellas County Public Works 22211 US HWY 19 N Bldg.
-10 Clearwater, FL 33765
+APPLICANT: Ms. Kelly Hammer Levy

+Director, Pinellas County Public Works

+22211 US HWY 19 N Bldg.
+10

+Clearwater, FL 33765

 WATERWAY AND LOCATION: The project would affect waters of the United States associated with the Gulf of Mexico.
-The dredging portion of the project is located at Johns Pass (federal channel), Blind Pass (non-federal channel), Pass-A-Grille (federal channel), and the Egmont Shoals Borrow Areas, and the beach nourishment (disposal) portion of the project is located at Sunshine Beach, Pinellas County, Florida.
+The dredging component of the project is taking place at one or more of the following locations: Johns Pass (federal channel), Blind Pass (non-federal channel), Pass-A-Grille (federal channel), and the Egmont Shoals Borrow Areas.
+The beach nourishment (disposal) portion of the project is located at Sunset & Upham Beach, Pinellas County, Florida.

 Directions to the site are as follows: From I-275 in Tampa to St. Petersburg, approximately 26 miles.
 Take Exit 23 and turn right onto FL-595.
 Continue west on FL-595/5th Ave until the end.
 Turn Left on Park St. North, then right onto Central Ave (west) that converts into Treasure Island Causeway.
-Drive until the end of Treasure Island Causeway and turn right onto Gulf Blvd.
-Sunshine Beach is 1 mile on your left.
+Drive until the end of Treasure Island Causeway and turn left onto Gulf Blvd.
+Sunset Beach is 1 mile on your right.
+To reach Upham Beach on Central Avenue, turn left onto Pasadena Avenue, which converts into 75th Street.
+Continue on 75th Street to Sunset Way and turn right onto 69th Avenue; Upham Beach is at the end.